Golf Cart Customization Guide: 30+ Best Mods, Costs & How to Upgrade (2026)

 The most-used accessory per dollar spent.
 A phone mount keeps your phone accessible for GPS, music, scorekeeping, or checking notifications without holding it in your hand.
 Two types are available: universal clamp mounts work with any phone, and magnetic mounts offer one-hand convenience for MagSafe-compatible phones.

-Options range from a portable clip-on speaker ($30-$80) to a full marine-grade sound system ($200-$400+).
+Options range from a portable clip-on speaker ($30-$80) to a full mounted sound bar ($100-$500) with built-in amplifiers, RGB lighting, and IP66 waterproofing.
 For most owners, a portable waterproof speaker like a JBL Clip 4 is the sweet spot.
 It clips to the roof supports, sounds great, and can be taken off when you park.
+If you want louder, permanent audio, a 25-inch sound bar from Ehaho or KEMIMOTO mounts to the roof struts in under 30 minutes and delivers 200-400 watts of peak power.

 A hardwired USB port connects to your cart's electrical system and provides phone charging without draining a portable battery.
 Dual-port models with voltage displays are the most popular, and they work with 9V-48V systems across all brands.